Practical Embedded Projects Learning with Electric Scooters

 • You can manufacture and use the board yourself using the provided schematics and PCB files without purchasing the kit.

-• However, you will need to separately purchase accessories such as the throttle, 3-phase & hall sensor windings, UART module, ST-Link v2, and connectors in addition to the board.
+• However, you will need to separately purchase accessories such as the throttle, 3-phase & Hall sensor windings, UART module, ST-Link v2, and connectors to proceed.

-• If you have some knowledge of circuit theory and electronic circuits, it's possible.
+• It is possible if you have a certain level of knowledge in circuit theory and electronic circuits.

-• If you get stuck along the way, we'll help you resolve it through dedicated GPTs and community Q&A posts.
+• If you get stuck, you can resolve it through the dedicated GPTs and community question posts.

-• For those who find the cost burdensome, we have designed an inverter that allows practice with a 24V small BLDC motor.
+• For those who find the cost burdensome, I have designed the inverter so that practice is possible using a small 24V BLDC motor.

-• The BLDC motor driving method is the same for both in-wheel motors and small motors, so they can be driven using the same firmware.
+• Since the driving method for BLDC motors is the same whether it's an in-wheel motor or a small motor, they can be driven using the same firmware.

-• The detailed information is explained in the course introduction video and blog.
+• Detailed information is explained in the lecture introduction video and the blog.

 https://blog.naver.com/sw_engineer-/223964894712

-To provide you with more information, I have created a Naver Cafe and an open KakaoTalk chat room.
-Both students and non-students are welcome to freely ask questions (about lectures, career paths, study methods, etc.).
+To provide more information, I have opened a Naver Cafe and an open KakaoTalk chat room.
+Both students and non-students are free to ask questions (regarding lectures, career paths, study methods, etc.).

 Naver Cafe : https://cafe.naver.com/insideembedded?iframe_url_utf8=%2FArticleRead.nhn%253Fclubid%3D31273003%2526articleid%3D5%2526referrerAllArticles%3Dtrue